docker/docs/content/scout/data-handling.md

 ### Local analysis

 For images analyzed locally on a developer's machine, Docker Scout only transmits PURLs and layer digests.
-This data is not persistently stored on the Docker Scout platform; it's only used to run the analysis.
+This data isn't persistently stored on the Docker Scout platform; it's only used to run the analysis.

 ## Data storage

 For the purposes of providing the Docker Scout service, data is stored using:

-- Amazon Web Services (AWS) on servers located in US-EAST, USA
+- Amazon Web Services (AWS) on servers located in US East
-- Google Cloud Platform (GCP) on servers located in US-EAST, USA
+- Google Cloud Platform (GCP) on servers located in US East

 Data is used according to the processes described at [docker.com/legal](https://www.docker.com/legal/) to provide the key